San Diego Super Chargers

-"San Diego Super Chargers" was the fight song of the San Diego Chargers (now known as the Los Angeles Chargers) of the National Football League (NFL).
-The disco song was written in 1979 during the Air Coryell era of the San Diego Chargers, and it was recorded by a session band dubbed "Captain Q.B. and the Big Boys."
+"San Diego Super Chargers" is a disco song that was the fight song of the former San Diego Chargers of the National Football League (NFL).
+It was written in 1979 during the Air Coryell era of the San Diego Chargers, and it was recorded by a session band dubbed "Captain Q.B. and the Big Boys."
 New Chargers owners replaced the song in 1989 with a non-disco cover version, but the original version was revived around 2002.
 The team itself was also sometimes referred to as the San Diego Super Chargers.

 History

-In the 1970s, the Chargers were owned by Gene Klein and ticket sales were lagging after losing seasons.
+In the 1970s, the Chargers were owned by Gene Klein, and ticket sales were lagging after losing seasons.
 In 1979, the team was playing a winning and exciting style under head coach Don Coryell, popularized by its high-scoring offense, nicknamed Air Coryell.
 Klein started an aggressive marketing campaign that included the song.
 Klein's son, Michael, brought some friends from the recording industry to a few Chargers games, and he requested the creation of a song based on the Chargers' playing style.
 "We wanted something that would light up the crowd," said Michael Klein.

 The disco song was written in almost a day by David Sieff and Jerry Marcellino, a producer and songwriter for A&M Records who had worked with artists such as Bobby Darin, Diana Ross and Michael Jackson.
 Studio musicians in Los Angeles collaborated with the vocalist, Los Angeles R&B singer James Gaylen, to record the song.
 Marcellino, who also produced the song, named the band Captain Q.B. and the Big Boys on a lark.
 A 7-inch, 45 rpm single of the song was sold in San Diego, and Marcellino received a quarter for each one sold.

 Under new Chargers owner Alex Spanos, who acquired the team in 1984, the song was not played for a few seasons.
 It was brought back in 1989 with a more modern sound.
 The cover version was recorded by San Diego singer Leonard Tucker and produced by Bo Donovan.
-However, the recording was lost when Qualcomm Stadium, the then home of the Chargers, renovated its sound-system room in the late 1990s.
+The recording was subsequently considered lost after the sound-system room at Qualcomm Stadium, the then-home of the Chargers, was renovated in the late 1990s.
 Around 2002, the Chargers resumed playing the original version by Captain Q.B. and the Big Boys.
 The song was played by the Chargers at home games after San Diego scores and victories.

-The team became the Los Angeles Chargers after relocating in 2017.
+In 2017, the team relocated to Los Angeles and became the Los Angeles Chargers.

-General reaction